peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Media types MAY elect to use one or more media type parameters, or some parameters may be automatically made available to the media type by virtue of being a subtype of a content type that defines a set of parameters applicable to any of its subtypes.
 In either case, the names, values, and meanings of any parameters MUST be fully specified when a media type is registered in the standards tree, and SHOULD be specified as completely as possible when media types are registered in the vendor or personal trees.

-Parameter names have the syntax as media type names and values:
+Parameter names have the same syntax as media type names and values:

 ~~~ abnf
     parameter-name = restricted-name